SarvarKh/ofn-wiki/Pipeline-development-process.md

 ### Release

 Likewise, is also a **duty of Ha and Ri Core Dev team members to prepare releases**.
 The responsibility rotates among them so that workload gets distributed and we don't create knowledge silos.
-The person in charge of the release is called Release manager.
+The person in charge of the release is called the Release manager.

 **The release manager is responsible for all the steps described in [Releasing](releasing), helping with the deploys to the OFN instances, if needed, as well as to deal with any incidents related to it.**

 **It's also the release manager's duty to hand over the responsibility to the next ****dev**** in charge.**

-As releases don’t have a set schedule as we do them when we feel there are enough merged PRs, the release manager will follow the list below:

-* Luis
+Releases have a set schedule and release management is a rotating role.
+See [Releasing](releasing).

 * Maikel
 * Matt
-* Kristina
 * Pau

 So, Luis will make sure Maikel takes over as soon as the release is published.
 Note that not all instances will deploy the release at the same time or some might even wait for the next one.
 As long as someone has a problem with the release you published, you’re the go-to person.